Kouui/git_github/git.md

 to quit log, just type keyborad `q`

-adding a line 'this is a new line' into test.txt, then test.txt is modified. do
+modify test.txt by adding a new line 'this is a new line' into test.txt. do

         $ git status

-again, you will see red line`modified: test.txt`, red color tells you these changes have been made but not yet be added
+again, you will see red line `modified: test.txt`, red color tells you these changes have been made but not yet been added

-to see the changes, you can do
+to lool into the details of these changes, type

         $ git diff test.txt